kunalpa/Lab3_game/README.md

 # Lab3

-A super simple game where a user controls Squidward and tries to evade Spongebob and Patrick.
+A super simple game where a user controls Squidward via the arrow keys and tries to evade Spongebob and Patrick.
 Every time Spongebob and Patrick collide with Squidward, he loses a life displayed in the top right corner of the screen.
 Spongebobs and Patricks will randomly spawn on the screen at a fixed interval ready to give Squidward more trouble.

 ### Project Structure
 * This project utilizes an MVC structure.